On Rigidity of Generalized Conformal Structures: Further investigations

 \subsubsection{Sub-rigidity}

-A lightlike structure is an $H$-structure for $H$ the orthogonal group of the standard lightlike scalar product $x_1^2 + \ldots +x_{n-1}^2$ on $\R^n$.
-This structure has infinite type in Cartan's terminology, equivalently it is not rigid in Gromov's sense.
-We discussed in \cite{BZ} sub-rigidity, a weaker property, that may be satisfied by lightlike metrics. {\it For $i <d$, a geometric structure is $(d,i)$ {\bf subrigid}, if any $d$-isometry which has a trivial $i$-jet at some point has in fact a trivial $i+1$-jet at that point}.
-In particular, $(d+1, d)$ sub-rigidity coincides with usual $d$-rigidity.
+A lightlike structure is an $H$-structure for $H$ the orthogonal group of the standard lightlike scalar product $(x^1)^2 + \ldots + (x^{n-1})^2$ on $ \mathbb{R}^n$.
+This structure has infinite type in Cartan's terminology, equivalently it is not rigid in Gromov sense.
+We discussed in \cite{BZ} subrigidity, a weaker property, that may be satisfied by lightlike metrics. \textit{For $i <d$, a geometric structure is $(d,i)$ \textbf{subrigid}, if any $d$-isometry which has a trivial $i$-jet at some point has in fact a trivial $(i+1)$-jet at that point}.
+In particular, $(d+1, d)$ subrigidity coincides with usual $d$-rigidity.